MuthonduG/anonymous_backend/README.md

 #### To start app ####

 Run either of the commands:
-    *** docker decompose up ***
+    *** docker compose up ***
-    *** docker decompose up --build ***
+    *** docker compose up --build ***

 #### Incase of issues with migrations ####
-1. First decompose down.
+1. First compose down.
 This can be either done for volumes or containers
-    - docker decompose down
+    - docker compose down
-    - docker decompose down --volumes
+    - docker compose down --volumes

 2. Directly make migrations and yhe migrate
     - docker exec -it djangoapp python manage.py makemigrations
     - docker exec -it djangoapp python manage.py migrate

-3. Finally, decompose up with either of the below:
+3. Finally, compose up with either of the below:
-    - docker decompose up
+    - docker compose up
-    - docker decompose up --build
+    - docker compose up --build

 #### Incase of errors with database ####

-1. First decompose down.
+1. First compose down.
 This can be either done for volumes or containers
-    - docker decompose down
+    - docker compose down
-    - docker decompose down --volumes
+    - docker compose down --volumes

 2. Activate your container without actually having to use actively:
     - docker compose up -d db